dmentipl/plonk/docs/source/usage/data.rst

 Data
 ----

+.. currentmodule:: plonk

 ~~~~~~~~~~~~~
 Load snapshot
 ~~~~~~~~~~~~~

-Load a single snapshot and see what arrays are available.
+Load data from a single snapshot into :class:`Snap` and see what arrays are available with :meth:`~Snap.available_arrays`.

 .. code-block:: python